brooklabteam/spillover-virulence/figure-3/within-host-scaling.md

 <img src="brief/Fig2.png" alt = "Example Fig. 3" width="550">

+We see significant positive associations with lifespan per body size for the orders:
+Chiroptera, Cingulata, Monotremata, Primates

+And we see significant negative associations with lifespan per body size for the orders:
+Afrosoricida, Dasyuromorphia, Didelphimorphia, Eulipotyphla, Notoryctemorphia, Peramelemorphia

-We can use this model to plot a regression line atop Example Figure 1 (above) to better visualize order-level deviations from predicted lifespan per mass:
+We can use the above model to plot a regression line atop Example Figure 1 (above) to better visualize order-level deviations from predicted lifespan per mass:

 ```
 # And plot with predictions: